aleblancbio/timescale/README.md

  4. Find the harvest time for a crop given a seedling date, or inversely find the seedling date to achieve harvest at the desired date.
  5. More complex cases: Chain models for various stages, distribution over parameters or variables

-## DATA TYPES
-x: time or scaled time (numeric)
-Model: function name representing an instantaneous rate at which time elapse in the new scale
-Conditions: data.frame containing a column called time, and other columns as variables

-Problem:
-  variable name in the model must correspond to those in the object condition variable name in the model must be ditinguished from parameters and time The number and name of the variables and parameter can change between models Avoid unecessary structure as in S4 or R6

-Solution.
-  Use var = list('x','y') and param = list('a', 'b') in the model
-  Access the variable name under var in the model,
-  In interpolateModel, Check that the condition data.frame share the same variable name and also have    time as variable

-## FUNCTIONS
-several rateModelThermal (e.g. modelBriere1999)
-  Start name with model
-  Variables. x,y (directly calling them)
-  Parameters. param = list(a = 1, b = 2)
-  Options. if other options call them under options = list() Must be vectorized according to x, y
-  Return an object of the same size as x and y, must be greater or equal to zero

-compatibility(conditions, model)
-  Access the variable name under var in the model, Check that the conditions data.frame share the same variable name Check conditions have time as variable

-interpolateCond(x, conditions, method)
-  A function to interpolate conditions
-  Act as a function of x (return an object with same number of columns as conditions, but the same length as x)

-compoundModel(rateModel,condModel)
-  take function name as entries
-  A function that represent realized rate (compound of conditions and the model) return rateModelTemporal

-timeScaleDirect(time, compoundModel)
-  A function to integrate realized rate function and evaluate at specified time Returning only a vector of the same size as time

-timeScaleInverse(time, compoundModel)
-  A function to provide the inverse relation of integration (later) Identify domain on which the model is zero

-timeScale(time, conditions, model, interpolation, parameters) Wrapper function to encompass interpolation, composition as well as integration (direct or inverse) Ensure proper data flux and error handling time (numeric) conditions